 Alt-ac Advisor: Offers practical advice for social science and humanities PhDs on resume writing, networking and interviewing.
 Includes short essays as well as general how-to advice.

-Beyond Academe: While geared towards historians, this site includes a helpful FAQ section which includes tips on how to approach non-academic job applications, common myths surrounding non-academic careers, job search information, and more.
+Beyond Academe: While geared towards historians, this site includes a helpful FAQ section which includes tips on how to approach alt-academic job applications, common myths surrounding applied careers, job search information, and more.

-The Grad Student Way: Focuses on practical advice for preparing for a non-academic career while still in grad school and finishing a dissertation.
+The Grad Student Way: Focuses on practical advice for preparing for an applied career while still in grad school and finishing a dissertation.
 Written by a biology PhD, much of the advice applies equally to social science grad students.

 Imagine PhD: A free site that helps PhDs identify a variety of career pathways based on individual interests and skills.

 PhDs at Work: This site hosts a “Week in the Life” series, which profiles PhDs from various fields who now work outside academia.
-Provides good context for what day-to-day life in a non-academic job entails.
+Provides good context for what day-to-day life in an alt-academic job entails.

 So What Are You Going to Do with That?: Finding Careers Outside Academia by Susan Basalla and Maggie Debelius.